How to Optimize Your WordPress Database: Get a Fast Site in 10 Steps

 When you first create a website, WordPress establishes a MySQL database on your web server.
 Every time someone visits your website, their browser sends requests to your server to retrieve information from your database.

-Your WordPress database uses a technology called MySQL, which is an open-source database management system.
+Your WordPress database uses MySQL, which is an open-source database management system.
 It separates your data into different tables that work together to create your site.

 WordPress has 12 core tables.
 Here’s what each one stores:

 These are the foundational tables in every WordPress database.
-However, as you install plugins and themes, these could add extra tables.
+As you install plugins and themes, these could add extra tables.

-With time, your database collects post revisions, spam comments, and other unnecessart data.
+Over time, your database collects post revisions, spam comments, and other unnecessary data.
 The heavier your database, the more your site will slow down.

 When your load times are high, online visitors will quickly leave your website.
 If you want more traffic, better user experience, and improved search engine rankings, it’s time to optimize your database.